Tonita Peña: Death and legacy

-Peña died on September 9, 1949 of cancer after unsuccessful radiation therapy on her adrenal glands.
+Peña died on September 9, 1949.
 At Peña's death, all of her remaining paintings and personal effects were burned in compliance with Pueblo customs.

-Native arts (traditional crafts, dance, music as well as modern techniques like Peña's pen and ink with watercolor on paper) was a factor in modern Euro-Americans' changing perspective of the aesthetic and spiritual value of Native American culture and identity.
-Peña's artwork emphasized the role of women in everyday life and is credited with expanding the expectations of women in art by refusing to limit herself to the traditional female role of potter.
+Native arts, from utilitarian arts to easel arts, influenced modern Eurouopean-Americans' changing perspectives of the aesthetic and spiritual value of Native American cultures and identities.
+Peña's artwork emphasized the role of women in everyday life and is credited with expanding the expectations of women in art by refusing to limit herself to the customary female role of potter.
 Her son Joe Herrera, heavily influenced his mother, became an important figure in American modernism.

-Peña's artwork is part of the collections at the American Museum of Natural History in New York, the Cleveland Museum of Art in Ohio, the Cranbrook Institute of Science in Michigan, the Heard Museum in Arizona, the Dartmouth College Collection in New Hampshire, the Haffenreffer Museum of Anthropology at Brown University, and the Peabody Museum at Harvard.
+Peña's artwork is in the collections at the American Museum of Natural History in New York, the Cleveland Museum of Art in Ohio, the Cranbrook Institute of Science in Michigan, the Acequia Madre House in Santa Fe, NM the Heard Museum in Arizona, the Dartmouth College Collection in New Hampshire, the Haffenreffer Museum of Anthropology at Brown University, and the Peabody Museum at Harvard.
 She has continued to have national art exhibitions posthumously.

 A crater on the planet Venus has been named after Tonita Peña.

 Affecting social change

-Peña did not accept the traditional roles of women in arts within Native American culture.
-She focused primarily on two-dimensional works on paper rather than the more socially accepted pottery and ceramic mediums of her contemporaries.
-Beyond the choice of what medium she used, Peña's subject matter also pushed gender boundaries.
+Peña did not accept the established roles of women in arts within the early 20th-century Native American art market.
+She focused primarily on two-dimensional works on paper rather than the more established accepted pottery medium of her contemporaries.
+Beyond her choice of medium, Peña's subject matter also pushed gender boundaries.
 At the time she was active, only men were allowed to portray living individuals in their work.
 Another way Peña rejected traditional roles of women was how she approached her role as a mother.
 Contrary to the traditions of her tribe and America at large, she chose to have others raise some of her children, so that she could focus on completing her education and also furthering her career.
 During her lifetime, the U.S. government pushed the idea of assimilating Native Americans within American culture.
-Peña's artwork emerged as a site of resistance towards those efforts, reaffirming the importance of ceremonial dances as crucial for Puebloan cultural survival.
+Peña's artwork emerged as a site of resistance towards those efforts, reaffirming the importance of ceremonial dances as crucial for Pueblo cultural survival.